 Tip #3.
 Clarify the Terms that are Unclear to You

-Follow up with the hiring manager to clear your doubts.
+Follow up with the hiring manager to clear your doubts before declining or accepting the job offer.
 Also, utilize this time to negotiate the terms of employment, if you feel the need.
 However, be careful about how to initiate the negotiation talk.
 Instead of asking closed-ended questions, ask open-ended questions such as ‘How negotiable is the salary?’
 Asking questions in such a manner will make it difficult for the hiring manager to give a clear-cut ‘No’ as an answer and will also increase your chances of getting a revised offer letter with a better salary.

 Also Read – Mistakes to Avoid While Negotiating a Pay Check

 Tip #4.
 Give Your Final Decision within 2-3 Days